 As a gay couple in conservative Japan, you can’t exactly hold hands or be generally touchy while in public unless you are particularly bold.
 While I don’t think anything dangerous would happen if you were to do so, one can never be too safe.
 I have never seen two men holding hands or being romantic outside of queer spaces.

-Here in Fukuoka City though, I have seen many lesbian couples holding hands and being cuddly in public, so I suspect it might be easier for women to get away with.
+Here in Fukuoka City though, I have seen a few of (what appeared to me as) lesbian couples holding hands and being cuddly in public, so I suspect it might be easier for women to get away with.

 ◆Hiding in the Closet, Isolation